HL7/davinci-ecdx/input/pagecontent/direct-query.md

 #### The Data Consumer/Requester Requirements

-When a electronic or digital signature is required for a FHIR RESTful Queries, the Data Consumer/Requester **SHALL**:
+When an electronic or digital signature is required for a FHIR RESTful Queries, the Data Consumer/Requester **SHALL**:

 - *Pre-negotiate* the signature requirement with the organization representing the Data Source/Responder.
    - If the signature requirement is pre-negotiated, it **SHALL** be assumed that *all* search query response will be signed.